mortendahl/mortendahl.github.io/_posts/2017-08-13-secret-sharing-part3.md

 layout:     post
 title:      "Secret Sharing, Part 3"
 subtitle:   "Robust Reconstruction via Reed-Solomon Codes"
-date:       2017-07-01 12:00:00
+date:       2017-08-13 12:00:00
 author:     "Morten Dahl"
 header-img: "img/post-bg-01.jpg"
 ---

-<em><strong>TL;DR:</strong> due to redundancy in the way we generate shares, we can compensate not only for some of them being lost but also manipulated; here we look at how to do this using decoding methods for Reed-Solomon codes.</em>
+<em><strong>TL;DR:</strong> due to redundancy in the way shares are generated, we can compensate not only for some of them being lost but also for some being manipulated; here we look at how to do this using decoding methods for Reed-Solomon codes.</em>

-Returning to our motivations in [part one](/2017/06/04/secret-sharing-part1/) for using secret sharing, namely to distribute trust, we recall that the shares we generate are given to shareholders that we may not trust individually.
+Returning to our motivation in [part one](/2017/06/04/secret-sharing-part1/) for using secret sharing, namely to distribute trust, we recall that the generated shares are given to shareholders that we may not trust individually.
 As such, if we later ask for the shares back in order to reconstruct the secret then it is natural to consider how reasonable it is to assume that we will receive the original shares back.

-Specifically, what if some shares are *lost*, or what if some shares are *manipulated* to differ from what we initially generated?
+Specifically, what if some shares are *lost*, or what if some shares are *manipulated* to differ from the initially ones?
 Both may happen due to simple systems failure, but may also be the result of malicious behaviour on the part of shareholders.
 Should we in these two cases still expect to be able to recover the secret?

 In this blog post we will see how to handle both situations.
 We will use simpler algorithms, but note towards the end how techniques like those used in [part two](/2017/06/24/secret-sharing-part2/) can be used to make the process more efficient.